Juha Kankkunen: Later career

+In 2004 he signed with the works Volkswagen rally raid team and competed with them on the 2005 Dakar Rally.
+Following a roll, another competitor crashed into the stranded Touareg.
+Kankkunen was withdrawn from the event after the 10th stage.

 In early 2007, Kankkunen set a new world speed record on ice in his privately owned Bentley Continental GT on the frozen Gulf of Bothnia near Oulu, Finland.
 He averaged 321.65 km/h in both directions on the "flying kilometer", reaching a maximum speed of 331 km/h.
 Previously the record was 296.34 km/h held by a Bugatti EB110 Supersport.
 The Bentley was largely standard except a rollcage, some aerodynamic improvements and low-temperature fuel and calibration.
 Tires were from Nokian Tyres with spikes.
 Technical support was provided by Nokian and Bentley Motors.
 Kankkunen bettered the record to 330.695 km/h (205.48 mph) in 2011, driving an E85-powered Bentley Continental Supersports convertible.
 Bentley will release a limited edition of the Supersports to celebrate the achievement.
 The 100 models will be the most powerful road cars Bentley has ever produced.

 It was announced on 23 July 2010 that Kankkunen would take part in the 2010 Rally Finland to mark the sixtieth jubilee of the event.
 He was joined by his long-time co-driver Juha Repo driving a Ford Focus RS WRC 08 for the Stobart M-Sport Ford Rally Team.
 At just over 51 years old, Kankkunen finished an impressive 8th, beating many WRC regulars.

+Since the 2025 season, Kankkunen has served as team manager of Toyota Gazoo Racing WRT in the World Rally Championship.
+In the same season Kankkunen become first who has been won car manufacturer championship as a driver and team manager for the same car manufacturer.